 - The book containing that chapter?

-- If it’s the Old Testament or Gospels, try to determine what may have changed after the death, burial, and resurrection of Jesus and the birth of His Church.
+- If it’s in the Old Testament or Gospels, what may have changed after the death, burial, and resurrection of Jesus and the birth of His Church?

 - The period of the Abrahamic covenant prior to and including the Jews’ enslavement in Egypt?

-- The era beginning with their Exodus from Egypt and ending with the resurrection of Jesus, during which the Law of Moses was in force?
+- The era beginning with their exodus from Egypt and ending with the resurrection of Jesus, during which the Law of Moses was in force?

 - Jesus’s earthly life and ministry?